Context-Sensitive Abstractions for Reinforcement Learning with Parameterized Actions: Our Approach

 Multiple paradigms can be used for refining the abstract state-action regions that feature a high heterogeneity under this formulation.
 We consider two paradigms: uniform refinement as proposed in prior work~\cite{dadvar2023conditional}, and a novel flexible refinement that uses statistical learning.
 Both state abstractions (nodes for SPA-CATs) and action abstractions (nodes for Action Trees) can be refined using these methods.
 However, for brevity, we describe them in the context of refining state abstractions.

-\paragraph{Uniform refinement} Given an abstract state $\abss$ selected for refinement, uniform partitioning bisects the interval corresponding to each (variable) independently, resulting in an orthogonal binary tree decomposition of the state space (see Fig.\,\ref{fig:visualization} (right)).
+\paragraph{Uniform refinement} Uniform partitioning refines an abstract state $\abss$ by independently bisecting each variable's interval to create an orthogonal binary tree decomposition of the state space (see Fig.\,\ref{fig:visualization} (right)).
 While straightforward, such abstractions are best suited for domains where the Q-function can be factorized into functions over individual state variables and they require extensive refinements to express regions that feature homogeneous value function estimates, but do not constitute hypercubes.

 \paragraph{Learning flexible refinements} We introduce a novel learning-based approach for constructing flexible refinements.
 Given an abstract state $\abss$ selected for refinement and the associated set of execution traces, we partition $\abss$ into at most $\gK$ finer abstract states by clustering the concrete states contained within $\abss$.
 Specifically, we apply Agglomerative Clustering~\citep{murtagh2012algorithms} from scikit-learn \cite{pedregosa2011scikit} with an adaptive distance threshold: starting from 0.1, we incrementally increase the threshold by 0.001 until the number of clusters is below a specified maximum.
 This prevents over-fragmentation while ensuring meaningful behavioral distinctions are captured.
 We use the following similarity criterion to form coherent partitions that reflect underlying behavioral distinctions: